Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Cornerstone Academy students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: By June 2025, Cornerstone Academy will increase student performance on STAAR Redesign Grades 6-8 exams in reading and math to achieve 100% in approaches, 3 percentage points in meets, and 6 percentage points in math to attain at least 70% masters and maintain 80% in reading at masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Cornerstone Academy will increase student performance on STAAR Grades 6-8 exams in reading and math to maintain 100% in approaches, increase at least three percentage points in meets, and five percentage points in masters.

 2023-24: Reading: 99% (approaches), 97% (meets), 80% (masters); Math: 100% (approaches), 95% (meets), 64% (masters)